munificent/craftinginterpreters/book/optimization.md

 understanding of how the programming languages you use are designed and implemented.

-You have also learned a handful of important, fundamental data structures, and gotten some practice doing low-level profiling and optimization work.
+You have also learned a handful of important, fundamental data structures and gotten some practice doing low-level profiling and optimization work.
 That kind of expertise is helpful no matter what domain you program in.